 To give birth is to die to the separate ego and to bear someone who will eventually die.
 There is no greater act of faith, humility, and surrender than to devote one's whole self to bring forth and love completely the fleeting glimpse of that which eventually passes as part of life’s ongoing.
-By the mother's grief, false divides dispelled.
+By the mother's joy and sorrow, false divides dispelled.

-Our focus is on mothers of all walks denied basic respect and care.
-Among them, weavers, also known as pollinators, who bridge the worlds.
+The focus is with mothers of all walks denied basic respect and care.

 Mothers of babes who die before they get a chance walk, swim, and fly.